 Insert the following definitions (maintaining alphabetical order) except green tag:

-Soft access point (AP) multi-link device (MLD): physical deviceAn AP MLD subject to the physical limitations (e.g., power, interference) that exist when its affiliated STAs otherwise function as part of a non-AP MLD plus TBD operational and regulatory constraints.
+Soft access point (AP) multi-link device (MLD): An AP MLD with dot11SoftAPMLDActivated set to true that is in the same physical device as a non-AP MLD, with APs affiliated with the AP MLD using the same antenna connectors as non-AP STAs affiliated with the non-AP MLD.

-Non-STR soft access point (AP) multi-link device (MLD): An non-STR AP MLD the physical limitations (e.g., power, interference) that exist when its affiliated STAs otherwise function as part of a non-STR non-AP MLD plus TBD operational and regulatory that has at least one non-STR link pair.
+Non-STR soft access point (AP) multi-link device (MLD): A soft AP MLD with dot11NSTRSoftAPMLDActivated set to true that has at least one non-STR link pair.

 Insert new Clause 33 following Clause 32 as follows: